oxc-project/javascript-parser-in-rust/docs/lexer.md

 This means that we can write `var ಠ_ಠ` but not `var 🦀`, `ಠ_ಠ` has the Unicode property "ID_Start" while `🦀` does not.

-I published the [unicode-id-start](https://crates.io/crates/unicode-id-start) for this exact purpose.
+I published the [unicode-id-start](https://crates.io/crates/unicode-id-start) crate for this exact purpose.
 `unicode_id_start::is_id_start(char)` and `unicode_id_start::is_id_continue(char)` can be called to check Unicode.

 ### Keywords